 These furnaces are shipped with bottom closure panel installed in bottom return-air opening.
 This panel MUST be in place when only side return air is used.
 Where required by code, seal bottom closure to furnace with tape, mastic or other durable sealing method.

-NOTE: Side return-air openings can be used in UPFLOW and some HORIZONTAL configurations.
-Do not use side return-air openings in DOWNFLOW configuration.
+NOTE: Side return-air openings can only be used in UPFLOW configurations.
+Do not use side return-air openings in DOWNFLOW or HORIZONTAL configurations.
 See Fig. 22, 23, and 24.

 Leveling Legs (If Desired)